West Virginia man accused of killing teen who bumped him

 The family, which has set up a GoFundMe page for funeral expenses, made a plea to Means' friends: Let justice take its course.
 Don't seek revenge.
 Don't post messages of hate on social media.

-"I'm going to leave everything up to the courts to take care of this man and do whatever they have to do to make him be punished," Adkins told the station.
+"I'm going to leave everything up to the courts to take care of this man and do whatever they have to do to make him be punished," Adkins told the WCHS.

 "We don't hold a grudge, so nobody else should hold a grudge.
 We all have to forgive and let everything take its place."